Faerûn: Fictional culture and technology

 Economically and technologically, Faerûn is comparable to Western Europe during the late Middle Ages, giving most new players using this campaign setting an intuitive grasp of the way the society functions.
 Gunpowder, known here as the magical substance smoke powder and different in its composition from historical gunpowder, is starting to make an appearance, but much of the armament is still dominated by pre-gunpowder weaponry such as swords, spears, and bows.
 Most of the population of Faerûn consists of farmers, who are organized somewhat loosely in a semi-feudal system.
-There are also a number of notable cities, and trade between nations is common, as in the Renaissance era.
-Likewise, there are regions where more barbaric tribes and customs persist.
+There are also several notable cities and trade between nations is common, as in the Renaissance era.
+Likewise, there are regions where additional less developed tribes and customs persist.
+Home to many different cultures, "[i]t is an eclectic land, rich in history, that has witnessed the rise and fall of kingdoms, forever bearing the scars of centuries of war."

 A major difference between the setting and Earth is the presence of magic.
 The system of magic is subdivided into divine and arcane categories, with the former empowered by a Faerûnian deity, and the latter by rituals or innate abilities which manipulate a mystical field called the Weave, the source of magical energies on Toril.
 Faerûn has a pantheon of deities that are worshipped by the followers of this region.
-These are comparable to mythological deities of the ancient Greek pantheon, and cover a range of ethical beliefs and portfolios of interests.
+These are comparable to mythological deities of the ancient Greek pantheon and cover a range of ethical beliefs and portfolios of interests.

-Faerûn is home to a number of non-human creatures of varying degrees of civilization or barbarism.
+Faerûn is home to many non-human creatures of varying degrees of civilization or barbarism.
 Among these are several different races of dwarves, gnomes, halflings and elves, as well as goblins, orcs, lizardmen, ogres, various giants, and even dragons.